 There’s nothing complicated about the goal of having a beard.
-You want your beard to look manly, organized and worthy of receiving comments from both those who are and those who aren’t graced with a beard.
+You want your beard to look manly, organized, and worthy of receiving comments from both those who are and those who aren’t graced with a beard.
 With the best beard comb, your friends won’t be able to help themselves but give your beard the praise it deserves.

 Beards have been celebrated throughout the centuries, with the beard becoming a part of the identity of famous figures.
 If you were to draw a picture of Abraham Lincoln, Mr. T, Gandalf, Leonardo da Vinci, Santa Claus or Hulk Hogan, their beard (well, mustache in the case of Hulk) would be one of the most defining characteristics.
 Do you want your beard to be a part of your identity?

 Again, you'll have heard the girls cutting their split ends to get the healthiest hair in school.
 When it comes to beards, split ends occur and trimming is often required.
 A poor-quality comb is going to damage the follicles of your beard, resulting in more split ends, more trimming, and a smaller beard.
 We can't have that now, can we?

-A comb helps train your beard.Yup, your beard can learn a thing or two from you.
+Yup, your beard can learn a thing or two from you.
 By regularly combing, you'll be able to cut the longer hairs away.
 Over time, your beard will learn to grow down.

-Ingrown hairs are never fun.They aren't fun wherever they are, including your beard.
+They aren't fun wherever they are, including your beard.
 As your beard hair learns to grow down from consistent combing, the risk of painful ingrown beard hairs is reduced.

-People have been buying quality combs such as Kent combs for centuries and they continue to improve their product, whereas buying a comb from your local Walmart may do more harm than good.
-When they're stamped out of a mold, there are hundreds of microscopic edges on the teeth ready to damage your beard hair.
+People have been buying quality combs such as Kent combs for centuries and they continue to improve their product, whereas buying a comb from your local Poundland may do more harm than good.
+When they're stamped out of a mould, there are hundreds of microscopic edges on the teeth ready to damage your beard hair.
 Get yourself a nice wooden beard comb instead.
 They're better and last a long time.

 The concept of brushing a beard is simple.
 Unfortunately, there's a wrong and right way to comb your beard.
 Take these tips on board to ensure you aren't doing more harm than good with your beard comb.